-\This table presents the annualized costs and benefits associated with refrigerators shipped between 2014 and 2043.
+This table presents the annualized costs and benefits associated with refrigerators shipped between 2014 and 2043.
 These results include benefits to consumers which accrue after 2043 from the refrigerators purchased from 2014 to 2043.
 Costs incurred by manufacturers, some of which may be incurred prior to 2014 in preparation for the rule, are not directly included, but are indirectly included as part of incremental equipment costs.
 The extent of these costs and benefits depends on the projected price trends of refrigerators since consumer demand of refrigerators is a function of refrigerator prices.
 The extent of the costs and benefits will depend on the projected price trends of refrigerators, as the consumer demand for refrigerators is a function of refrigerator prices.
 The Primary, Low Benefits, and High Benefits Estimates utilize forecasts of energy prices and housing starts from the AEO2010 Reference case, Low Estimate, and High Estimate, respectively.
-In addition, incremental product costs reflect a medium decline rate for projected product price trends in the Primary Estimate, a low decline rate for projected product price trends using a High Benefits Estimate.
+In addition, incremental product costs reflect a medium decline rate for projected product price trends in the Primary Estimate, a low decline rate for projected product price trends using a Low Benefits Estimate, and a high decline rate for projected product price trends using a High Benefits Estimate.
 The different techniques used to derive projected price trends for each estimate are explained in section IV.G.3.
 In the Primary estimate, the range of results for incremental product costs reflects the range of projected price trends.

-\\ The $CO_2$ values represent global monetized values (in 2009\$) of the SCC in 2010 under several scenarios.
+The CO_2 values represent global monetized values (in 2009\$) of the SCC in 2010 under several scenarios.
 The values of \$4.9, \$22.1, and \$36.3 per metric ton are the averages of SCC distributions calculated using 5%, 3%, and 2.5% discount rates, respectively.
-The value of \$67.1/t represents the 95th percentile of the SCC distribution calculated using a 3% discount rate.
-The value for $NO_X$ (in 2009\$) is the average of the low and high values used in DOE's analysis.
+The value of \$67.1/t represents the 95 th percentile of the SCC distribution calculated using a 3% discount rate.
+The value for NO_X (in 2009\$) is the average of the low and high values used in DOE 's analysis.

-$\dagger$ Total Benefits for both the 3% and 7% cases are derived using the SCC value calculated at a 3% discount rate, which is \$22.1/t in 2010 (in 2009\$).
-In the rows labeled as "7% plus CO2 range" and "3% plus CO2 range," the operating cost and NOX benefits are calculated using the labeled discount rate, and those values are added to the full range of CO2 values.
+\dagger Total Benefits for both the 3% and 7% cases are derived using the SCC value calculated at a 3% discount rate, which is \$22.1/t in 2010 (in 2009\$).
+In the rows labeled as "7% plus CO2 range" and "3% plus CO2 range," the operating cost and NO_X benefits are calculated using the labeled discount rate, and those values are added to the full range of CO_2 values.